 \section{Deterministic Maximum Likelihood and Maximum A Posteriori Estimators}

-In this section we briefly review the DML estimator and the MAP estimator established in the Bayesian framework, as two classical multi-source estimation methods.
-As those methods are often computationally demanding, e.g., if the number of sources is large, we propose an equivalent reformulation of the MAP estimation problem in Section~\ref{sec:problem}.
-The resulting MISDP reformulation enables a computationally efficient solution to the MAP estimation problem using state-of-the-art numerical MISDP solvers.
+We briefly review the DML estimator and the MAP estimator established in the Bayesian framework, as two classical multi-source estimation methods.
+As they are computationally demanding if the number of sources is large, we propose an equivalent reformulation of the MAP estimation in Section~\ref{sec:problem}.
+The resulting MISDP reformulation enables a computationally efficient solution to the MAP estimation using state-of-the-art numerical MISDP solvers.

-In the deterministic maximum likelihood (DML) approach, the source waveform matrix $\vect{\Psi}$ in~\eqref{eq:model} is considered to be deterministic and unknown.
-According to the signal model in~\eqref{eq:model}, the snapshots $\vect{y}_n$ are statistically independent and complex normally distributed with mean $\vect{A}(\vect{\mu}) \vect{\psi}_n$ and covariance matrix $\sigma^2 \vect{I}_M$, i.e.,
+In the DML approach, the source waveform matrix $\vect{\Psi}$ in~\eqref{eq:model} is considered deterministic and unknown.
+According to the signal model~\eqref{eq:model}, the snapshots $\vect{y}_n$ are statistically independent and complex normally distributed with mean $\vect{A}(\vect{\mu}) \vect{\psi}_n$ and covariance $\sigma^2 \vect{I}_M$, i.e.,